What is hyperemesis gravidarum?

-Hyperemesis gravidarum, or HG, is an extremely uncommon condition that is much more severe than normal pregnancy sickness.
+Hyperemesis gravidarum, or HG, is an uncommon condition that is much more severe than normal pregnancy sickness.
+It is a severe form of nausea and vomiting in pregnancy (NVP).

-It can be so severe that a woman becomes dehydrated, loses weight and may have to be admitted to hospital and put on a saline drip under specialist care.
+It can be so severe that a woman becomes dehydrated, loses weight and may have to be admitted to hospital and treated with intravenous fluids under specialist care.

 What are the symptoms of hyperemesis gravidarum?